 Ceiling fans keep you cool and help reduce your energy bill!
 The ceiling fan makes the room feel cooler when people are present, which allows you to turn up the thermostat a few degrees while maintaining a comfortable temperature.
-This can save on energy costs and reduces the strain on the HVAC system.
+This can save on energy costs and reduce the strain on the HVAC system.

 Ceiling fans often feature a reversible motor.
 For ones that do, set it so the ceiling fan blades spin counterclockwise in the summer and clockwise in the winter.
-During the summer, the blades pushes down the cold air.
-Running the them clockwise in the winter can help disperse warm air gathered near the ceiling and may help the room feel warmer.
+During the summer, the blades push down the cold air.
+Running them clockwise in the winter can help disperse warm air gathered near the ceiling and may help the room feel warmer.

 A ceiling fan can also come with other features, like a light source, pull chains, or remote control for added convenience.
 Ceiling fans with remotes add ease of use while LED ceiling fans can feature an energy efficient integrated LED or LED light kit.
 Ceiling fans with light kits may use LED bulbs to efficiently brighten a room.

 Ceiling fans do not adjust the temperature in the room.
 They also do not change the temperature of the air itself.
 Instead, they rely on evaporative cooling.
 Ceiling fans provide a breeze that evaporates the sweat or moisture from skin.
 This makes you feel cooler without changing the temperature of the room.

 To save energy, shut the fan off when no one is in the room.
 Because these fans rely on evaporative cooling, they won't keep an empty room cool.